devspace-sh/devspace/README.md

 4. Build the project, e.g. via `go build -o devspace.exe`

 ## License
-You can use the DevSpace CLI for any private or commercial projects because it is licensed unter the Apache 2.0 open source license.
+You can use the DevSpace CLI for any private or commercial projects because it is licensed under the Apache 2.0 open source license.